-Liz Granger joined the Metropolitan Planning Council in June 2017 as Content Strategist.
+Liz Granger joined the Metropolitan Planning Council in June 2017.
 Liz helps the MPC staff communicate their work and ideas.

 Liz earned an M.F.A. in creative nonfiction from the University of North Carolina at Wilmington.
 She wrote a book manuscript about menstrual hygiene in Uganda, a topic she researched on a 2011 Fulbright scholarship and on a grant from her alma mater, Northwestern University’s Medill School of Journalism.

-Liz grew up in Omaha, Neb. and currently lives in Chicago’s Pilsen neighborhood.
+Liz grew up in Omaha, Neb. and currently lives in Chicago’s Tri-Taylor neighborhood.
 She’s always trying to bike, backpack, meditate, ferment, swim and picnic more often.

 | Download hi-res portrait (963 KB)